rapidcow/perspective/docs/src/psp/serializers/json.rst

    (I'll explain this in a bit)::

       def get_input_path(self, entry, attrs):
+          # if the user forbids us to interact with the file
+          # system, then simply keep all entries in the archive
+          if self.get_option('base_dir') is None:
+              return None
           # by default we don't keep entries that don't have
           # a sufficient text representation.
           if self.use_inline_text(entry):